New Exponential Size Lower Bounds against Depth Four Circuits of Bounded Individual Degree: Introduction

 Raz and Yehudayoff~\cite{ry09} showed a lower bound of $\exp(\Omega\inparen{\sqrt{d\log d}})$ against multilinear depth four circuits which compute a multilinear polynomial over $N$ variables and degree $d\ll N$ (cf.\ \cite[Footnote 9]{KST}).
 Kayal, Saha and Tavenas \cite{KST} have shown a lower bound of $\inparen{\frac{n}{\delta^{1.1}}}^{\Omega\inparen{\sqrt{\frac{d}{\delta}}}}$ for Iterated Matrix Multiplication polynomial over $d$ many $n\times n$ matrices (denoted $\IMM_{n,d}$), that is computed by a \mrc depth four circuit.
 This lower bound deteriorates with the increasing value of $\delta$ and is superpolynomial only when $\delta$ is $o(d)$ and is strictly less than $n^{1.1}$.
 This raises a natural question if the dependence on the individual degree could be improved upon.
 Towards this, in the same paper, they showed a lower bound of $2^{\Omega\inparen{\sqrt{N}}}$ for a $N$-variate polynomial that is not multilinear.
 Hegde and Saha~\cite{HS} proved a bound of $2^{\Omega\inparen{\sqrt{\frac{N\log N}{\delta}}}}$ against a $N$-variate multilinear design polynomial which is in $\VNP$, for a wider range of $\delta$ than \cite{KST}.

-In an earlier result~\cite{ChiSTACS20}, we showed that for all $\delta<n^{0.2}$ and for a specific regime of degree $d=\Theta(\log^2n)$, any \mrc depth four circuit computing $\IMM_{n,d}$ must have size $n^{\Omega\inparen{\log n}}$.
+In an earlier result~\cite{ChiSTACS20}, we showed that for all $\delta<n^{c}$ (for a small constant $c$) and for a specific regime of degree $d=\Theta(\log^2n)$, any \mrc depth four circuit computing $\IMM_{n,d}$ must have size $n^{\Omega\inparen{\log n}}$.
 Even though the bound holds for a very small range of degrees and degrees much smaller, this quasipolynomial bound holds true even for individual degree much larger than the syntactic degree of the polynomial.

 In this paper, we extend \cite{ChiSTACS20} and show that for all large enough integers $n$ and $d$, and absolute constants $a$ and $b$ such that $b>a$ and $\omega(\log^2n)\leq d\leq n^{a}$, any \emph{syntactic} depth four circuit of bounded individual degree $\delta\leq n^{b}$ that computes $\IMM_{n,d}$ must have size $n^{\Omega(\sqrt{d})}$.